google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 layout: article
 title: "Memory Terminology and Fundamentals"
 seotitle: "Memory Terminology and Fundamentals"
-description: "Learn the common terms used in memory analysis."
+description: "This section describes common terms used in **memory analysis**, and is applicable to a variety of memory profiling tools for different languages."
-introduction: "Learn the common terms used in memory analysis."
+introduction: "This section describes common terms used in **memory analysis**, and is applicable to a variety of memory profiling tools for different languages."
 article:
   written_on: 2015-05-19
   updated_on: 2015-05-19